CSC207-2022F-UofT/UofTinder/README.md

 - logoutTest: tests that the logout button works in Recommendation View.

 **Filter Activity**
+- testSwitchToFilterPage: tests that the program switches to the filter page after clicking on the 'Edit Filters' button
+- testResetFilters: tests that the program unchecks all the filters and switches to the recommendation view after clicking the 'reset' button.
+- testFilterButtons: tests that the program's filter check boxes work.
+- testApplyFilters: tests that the program switches to the recommendation view after clicking the 'Filter' button on the filter page.
+-
 **Chat Activity**
+- testSwitchContactPage: tests that the program switches to the contact page after clicking the 'Enter Chat' button on the filter page and that the right contacts are displayed.
+- testBackButton: tests that the program switches back to the recommendation view after clicking the back button in the contact view.
 ## In the `test` folder
 **Filter Recommendation Feed**
 - filterFeedTestFilters: tests that we can apply filters to the feed.